fractalide/fractalide/README.md

 Follow us on [twitter](https://twitter.com/fractalide)

 ## Problem 1
-* Non-trivial applications today do not compose very well, nor pipe data from one application/microservice to another simply and easily.
-* Functions within an application compose well, but that same power of composition doesn't exist beyond the executable's boundary.
-In other words it's not easy to compose reusable executables.
+* Language level modules become tightly coupled with the rest of the code.

 ## Solution
-* Fractalide comes with its own actor oriented declarative dataflow programming language called Flowscript (Flow-based programming (FBP) to be specific).
+* Fractalide comes with its own actor oriented, message passing, declarative dataflow programming language called Flowscript (Flow-based programming (FBP) to be specific).
 Flowscript makes the concept of data flowing through a system into be a first class citizen, thus, easily manipulated by the programmer/designer.
-* The programmer defines strict boundaries with an interface condusive to composition and abstraction so the same powers of composition can be expressed when composing reusable executables.

-More info:
-  * Our choice of actors *do not have any* methods calls, but *do have* the typical functional `input-transform-output` approach which allows us to keep things simple to reason about.
-In other words, you're not going to find much RPC here.
+* Flowscript (punishingly) enforces well-factored, independent components within a single process that have strict boundaries and standardized API.
+* This standardized API is key to component composition and is achieved via a coordination layer called a `subnet` or a sub-network of components, which describes how components are connected and compose together.
+A `subnet`, from an interface perspective, is indistinguishable from a Rust component, this, neatly, allows for layers of abstraction which fall away at runtime.
 * These components are black boxes which are only dependent on data and not any other component.
 * Fractalide [components](https://crates.io/crates/rustfbp) are Rust macros that compile to a shared library with a C ABI.
-The components have a standardized API that forbids state leakage.
-  * This standardized API is key to component composition and is achieved via a coordination layer called a `subnet` or a sub-network of components, which describes how components are connected and compose together.
-A `subnet`, from an interface perspective, is indistinguishable from a Rust component, this, neatly, allows for layers of abstraction which fall away at runtime.
+* Our choice of actors *do not have any* methods calls, but *do have* the typical functional `input-transform-output` approach which allows us to keep things simple to reason about.
+In other words, you're not going to find many 100 millisecond RPC here.

+## Problem 2
+* Data exchange serialization between components aren't condusive to change, as components break.

+## Solution
+* The Unix Pipe concept typically requires one to parse arbitrary `stdin`, which is troublesome, unless you're using Cap'n Proto contracts which conveniently hands structured data to you.
+* Components communicate using `Cap'n Proto`, which is *`a type system for distributed systems`*, and is *`infinitely faster`* than protol buffers ([read the website](http://capnproto.org)).
+This serialization protocol can be extended without breaking older components.
+That would be a problem if we weren't in control of our deployed component versions.

+## Problem 3
+* Keeping track of deployed component versions and dependencies is a nightmare in many microservice setups.
+Especially when upgrading or rolling back.

+## Solution
+* [Nix](http://nixos.org/nix) is a declarative lazy language.
+Nix will make the system reflect your system description exactly.
+We use nix to coordinate everything.
+Nix will become one of the next important polyglot languages, so you might as well start [learning](https://nixcloud.io/tour/?id=1) it now.
 * Each component is intelligent enough to automatically setup its own dependencies such as a silo'ed data persistence store.
-This is thanks to [Nix](http://nixos.org/nix)'s declarative abilities and rich package set which can be explored [here](http://nixos.org/nixos/packages.html).
-Declarative dependencies are more simple to reason about.
-  * Components communicate using [Cap'n Proto](http://capnproto.org), which is *`a type system for distributed systems`*.
-Therefore unlike typical microservice platforms, Fractalide allows one to start off with a monolith type infrastructure, where the word "monolith", in this sense, describes a system without network barriers between components, yet, when you wish to introduce a networking boundary between components, the use of Cap'n Proto makes it simpler to achieve *than* having to wrap HTTP layers around each component in more traditional microservice setups.
-  * The Unix Pipe concept typically requires one to parse `stdin`, which can be troublesome, unless you're using Cap'n Proto contracts which conveniently hands structured data to you.
-  * Each Fractalide component draws from the wealth of [crates.io](https://crates.io), allowing for non-trivial components to be built.
+They may also draw from the wealth of [crates.io](https://crates.io), allowing for non-trivial components to be built easily.

+## Problem 4
+* Updating a single component in an entire cluster of nodes can be hard in many microservices setups.

+## Solution
+* [Nix](http://nixos.org/nix) as the common language between [Nixops](http://nixos.org/nixops), [Hydra](http://nixos.org/hydra) and [NixOS](http://nixos.org/nixos) meaning we have Continuous Integration and Code Deployment solved for free.
+Nix will only updates a service that has changed.
+The process can be done automatically upon every commit.
+Hydra could compile the needed subnet hierarchies then use automatically use nixops to immediately deploy the components.
+The process could be manual too.

+## Problem 5
+* Test driven development?

+## Solution
+* Rust's type system allows you to do type driven development.

-## Problem 2
+## Problem 6
 Security and business interests rarely align these days.

 ## Solution